graphistry/cljs/README.md

 # CL.js

 Library to make GPU acceleration as seamless and easy as calling an asynchronous function call.
-Built on top of [Node-OpenCL](https://github.com/mikeseven/node-opencl).
+Built on top of the low-level API provided by [Node-OpenCL](https://github.com/mikeseven/node-opencl).

 ###### Current State
 This is currently alpha quality.
-Many features have not been ported over and the API is likely to change.
+Many features are missing and the API is likely to change.

 ## Quick Start